Dublin Book Festival opens its doors this week, running from the 8th to 15th November

-Dublin Book Festival has announced its winter programme which will see over fifty events across the city.
-Welcoming over a hundred authors, interviewers, historians, visual artists and musicians doors will once again be open to a real live audience.
+With over fifty events across the city and more than a hundred authors, interviewers, historians, visual artists and musicians, doors will once again be open to a real live audience!

 But this doesn’t mean an end to virtual festival-going.
 You will still be able to livestream two full days of events, along with a specially curated exclusive online programme.